AdamBien/SaO.java/README.md

 # SaO.java
 Serve and Open (the browser).
 A zero-dependency development webserver

-# Installation
+# Run

 1. You need: Java 21 or later.
-2. `curl -O  https://raw.githubusercontent.com/AdamBien/SaO.java/main/SaO.java` (or clone this repo)
+2. `curl -O  https://raw.githubusercontent.com/AdamBien/SaO.java/main/SaO.java && java SaO.java` (or clone this repo)
-3. `java SaO.java`

-Run:

-`java SaO.java`

 The server serves files from current directory and port 3000.
 Firefox browser opens on `http://localhost:3000`.